 Upon your arrival in the Kathmandu airport (TIA), you will be greeted by a representative from Himalayan Glacier Trekking.
-After completing your custom formalities (Visa, etc) pick up your luggage and look for our representative with a Himalayan Glacier Trekking display board at the arrival gate.
-You will be then transferred to Hotel Shanker or a similar category hotel.
-After check in you need to visit the office for preparation of the trip and to meet your crew.
-In the evening, we will organize a "Welcome Dinner" at an excellent traditional Nepalese Restaurant where you will enjoy a Nepalese cultural program as well as a fine meal.
+After completing your custom formalities (Visa, etc) pick up your luggage and look for our representative with a Himalayan Glacier display board at the arrival gate.
+You will be then transferred to your hotel.
+After checking in you need to visit the office for preparation of the trip and to meet your climbing crew.
+In the evening, there will be a welcome dinner where you get to experience the Nepali cuisine.
+Overnight in Kathmandu.

 Day 02 : Kathmandu - Lukla [2,800 m/9,184 ft] - Phakding [2,652 m/8,700 ft]: 35 min flight; 3/4 hours trek

 Early morning after breakfast, we get transferred to domestic airport and fly to Lukla.
 After an adventurous 40 minutes flight above breathtaking green and white mountains, we reach Tenzing-Hillary Airport at Lukla.
 This is one of the most beautiful air routes in the world culminating in a dramatic landing on a hillside surrounded by high mountains peaks.
 At the airport, we meet our other crew members.
 We get time to stroll around while the guide divides and manages baggage to be carried by porters.
 We start our trek through the prosperous village of Lukla until we reach Phakding.
 To assist in acclimatization, we only have a short hike today.
 However, if interested in additional activities, take a side trip to a nearby monastery.

 Day 03: Phakding -Namche Bazaar [3,440 m/11,283 ft]: 5/6 hrs